About the Guide

 The Dahl Fellowship

-The Melbourne guide was made possible through a Dahl Fellowship from Eucalypt Australia, supporting research and education about Australia's iconic eucalypt heritage.
+The Melbourne guide was supported by a Dahl Fellowship from Eucalypt Australia, contributing to research and education about Australia's iconic eucalypt heritage.